ajd213/hypercubes/README.md

 # Introduction

 A hypercube is a generalisation of a square (dimension $2$) or a cube (dimension $3$) to any dimension $N$.
+For details on

 Percolation problems are simply stated.
 First, we choose a probability $p$ (where $0< p < 1$).
-We then take a graph (in this case the hypercube) and "activate" each of the edges independently with the probability $p$.
-After doing this for all edges, we are interested in whether the hypercube is split up into many disconnected clusters of sites ("non-percolating") or is still more-or-less one big connected graph, but with some edges missing ("percolating").
+We then take a graph and "activate" each of the edges independently with the probability $p$.
+After doing this for all edges, we are interested in whether the graph is split up into many disconnected clusters of sites ("non-percolating") or is still more-or-less one big connected graph, but with some edges missing ("percolating").
 If the probability $p$ is small, then it is more likely that there will be many small clusters.
 Values of $p$ close to $1$, on the other hand, are more likely to leave the graph intact.
 There are some subtleties, but this is the big picture.

 Percolation theory gets its name from the physical processes of a fluid moving through a porous material, like water through coffee grounds in a percolating coffee machine, or oil in a porous rock bed.